arrow_back Ideas

 What changes: the time it takes to produce a first draft of a component, write a test suite, refactor a data model, or debug an unfamiliar error.
 These tasks used to take hours.
 Now they often take minutes.
 That's a genuine step change.

 What doesn't change: the need to understand the problem before writing any code.
 The need to think carefully about data structures, API boundaries, and failure modes.
-The need to test things in conditions that approximate real use.
-The need for code that will be readable to a different developer — or the same developer in six months.
+The need to test things under conditions close to real use.
+The need for code that'll be readable to a different developer — or the same developer in six months.

 Why it matters for internal tools specifically

 Internal tools live or die by their maintainability.
-Unlike consumer software, there's no large team to keep things running.
+Unlike consumer software, there's no large team keeping things running.
 If something breaks, there usually isn't someone on call.
 If a feature needs updating six months after launch, whoever does the update needs to understand what's there.

 This is why we're careful about how we use AI assistance on client work.
 The goal isn't to generate the most code in the least time.
 It's to ship something the client's team can rely on — and, if needed, extend or maintain — without coming back to us for every small change.

-That requires the same engineering discipline that's always been required.
+That requires the same engineering discipline it's always required.
 AI makes it faster to get there.
 It doesn't change what "there" looks like.